Solid Waste Collection Services

 Alternative Organic Service – Complete and submit the Alternative Service Verification section in the Organic Material Recycling Compliance Form if your business utilizes one or more alternative organic collection services:

-- 10 Gallons or Less Waiver: If your business has a total solid waste service of less than two (2) cubic yards per week and the business generates less than 10 gallons of organic material per week, the business may apply for a 10-Gallon or Less Waiver in the Organic Material Recycling Compliance Form .
+10 Gallons or Less Waiver: If your business has a total solid waste service of less than two (2) cubic yards per week and the business generates less than 10 gallons of organic material per week, the business may apply for a 10-Gallon or Less Waiver in the Organic Material Recycling Compliance Form .
 Businesses who sell or produce food are ineligible to receive a 20-Gallon or Less Waiver.
-These include, but are not limited to, restaurants, theaters, hotels, school s, event centers, gas stations, and coffee shops.
+These include, but are not limited to, restaurants, theaters, hotels, schools, event centers, gas stations, and coffee shops.
 A complete list of all ineligible business types are listed in the Sacramento County Policy #2022-01 .
 Important: To submit waiver, separate your organic material from your garbage into a bucket for at least a week and measure how much material is collected.
 Your findings will need to be submitted in the waiver request.
+A Waste Study Guide has been created to assist you with documentation.

 What can be recycled: Paper, cardboard and paperboard, plastic bottles and containers, metal cans, and glass bottles and jars.
 Contact your recycling collection hauler to learn more about acceptable and unacceptable items.